Superdanby/Grub-Nvidia-Entry/README.md

 * Fedora 26

 ## Instructions
+* If you'd like to use the drivers with Secure Boot on, run SignNvidia.sh.
-* After installing Nvidia drivers, run BlacklistNvidia.sh with root privileges.
+* After installing Nvidia drivers, run BlacklistNvidia.sh.
-* Rerun the script after a kernel update will make the created entry use the new kernel.
+* Rerun the script(s) after a kernel update will make the created entry use the new kernel.

 ## Caution
 The script overwrites /etc/grub.d/40_custom.